As an employer, you must agree: compensation management is one of the most delicate areas of running a business.

 FutureFuel is my personal recommendation for any business looking to help their employees repay student loan debt.

-Founded by Laurel Taylor, this company was built with one goal in mind: to make getting access to student debt centric benefits a whole lot easier.
+Founded by Laurel Taylor, this was built with one goal in mind: to make getting access to student debt centric benefits a whole lot easier.

 As it stands, over $1.5 trillion is owed to student loans from 44 million borrowers.
 Sadly, these loans cripple students well into their adult life and hinder their ability to move forward.